André Darré: Life

-A native of the small town of Montaut, Auch near Toulouse in Gascony, France, on February 5 1750.
+A native of the small town of Montaut, Auch near Toulouse in Gascony, France, he was born on 5 February 1750.
 Darré studied philosophy and theology at the University of Toulouse, was ordained a priest in Auch in 1774, and became a professor of philosophy in Toulouse.

 Darré was exiled following the French Revolution and moved to Ireland in 1793, where he was appointed Professor of Logic, Metaphysics and Ethics in 1795 at the newly established Royal College of St. Patrick, Maynooth, and Professor of Mathematics and Natural Philosophy from 1801 to 1813.
 He succeeded fellow French exile, the Rev. Pierre-Justin Delort, who had returned to France in 1801, as Chair of Natural Philosophy and Mathematics.

 During the Irish rebellion of 1803, which occurred close to the college, Darre helped negotiate the surrender of the local rebels.
 He returned to France in 1813 (and was succeeded in the Chair of Natural Philosophy and Mathematics by his former pupil Cornelius Denvir), and was serving as canon of Sainte-Marie d'Auch when he died in 1833.